Ice Station Zebra – Book Review

 Ice Station Zebra: The Movie

-Ice Station Zebra was adapted in 1968, directed by John Sturges and starring Rock Hudson, Patrick McGoohan and Ernest Borgnine.
-The movie is only very loosely based on the novel, abandoning the murder mystery element.
-Instead it is a race-thriller between the Russians and US to the base (which is completely destroyed with no survivors) to pick up a downed satellite.
+Ice Station Zebra the movie came out in 1968, directed by John Sturges and starring Rock Hudson, Patrick McGoohan and Ernest Borgnine.
+The movie is only loosely based on the novel, abandoning the murder mystery element.
+Instead, it’s a race-against-time between the Russians and US to the base (which is completely destroyed with no survivors) to pick up a downed satellite.
 The film ends in a military confrontation between the two sides.

 I don’t recommend it.

 Want to read it?